CREATING A VISUAL IP : BUILDING A WORLD

 In guiding the art team, I approached each level as its own visual language within the game’s overall art style - defined by distinctive motifs in shape, material, and a color palette that feels varied yet cohesive.
 Sometimes this means creating a signature icon or presenter character that gives the level its own recognizable identity - almost like a mini brand within the world.

-I personally accompanied each level, helping to define its main visual motifs and ensuring a dynamic, engaging composition that sustains the player’s sense of immersion.
-Together with the art teams, we worked to achieve an appeal and atmosphere consistent with the artistic language and creative message of Avatar World.
+I personally accompanied the development of each level, helping define its main visual motifs and ensuring an appeal and atmosphere consistent with the game's artistic language and creative message.

 PROP DESIGN